Sabisa32457/cool-spy-bot/README.md

 ur discord bot token

 ## how to make bot
-to get go to https://discord.dev/applications make bot enable all intents copy token invite to sever
+to get go to [discord developer portal](https://discord.dev/applications) make a bot enable all intents copy token invite to sever